 The mid-20th century marked the start of a new era in many countries of Southeast Asia, as the colonies and protectorates of France, Great Britain, and the Netherlands gained their independence.
-The young states were faced with the task of establishing themselves as new nations.
+The young states faced the task of establishing themselves as new nations.
 Their efforts were often accompanied by the desire to express this new beginning through architecture and urban planning.
-It was in the architectural language of international modernism that many countries found a contemporary form that reflected their hopes of progress and prosperity while signalling their emancipation from former colonial rule.
+In the architectural language of international modernism, many countries found a contemporary form that reflected their hopes of progress and prosperity while signalling their emancipation from former colonial rule.

-New districts, squares, and buildings were designed by local architects, some of whom were trained in Europe and the USA; by western planners who maintained established networks after the colonial period; and by architects from the Soviet Union, China, and other Asian countries.
+New districts, squares, and buildings were designed by local architects, some of whom were trained in Europe and the USA, western planners who maintained established networks after the colonial period, and architects from the Soviet Union, China, and other Asian countries.
 The concepts of the International Style, classical modernism, and the Bauhaus also influenced many designers of this generation in Southeast Asia, who were indirectly inspired by historical notions of interdisciplinary design.
-Regional modernist styles emerged, reconciling the design ideas of a universal modernism with specific cultural references and building traditions as well as an understanding of the climatic challenges of building in the tropics.
+Regional modernist styles emerged, reconciling the design ideas of a universal modernism with specific cultural references and building traditions, as well as an understanding of the climatic challenges of building in the tropics.
 These local modernisms were formative for architectural developments that took place from the 1950s to the 1970s.

 Today many of these structures that once embodied the dawn of a new age are considered unimportant and obsolete and have been destroyed or are threatened with destruction.
-Many cities in Southeast Asia are almost prototypical of uncontrolled urban growth.
-But there are alternative approaches: Some architects are seeking to define a contemporary, tropical modernism, while cultural and creative actors and urbanists are working cooperatively on urban concepts that explore the relationships between global demands and local integration.
+Many cities in Southeast Asia seem to be prototypes of uncontrolled urban growth.
+But there are alternative, viable approaches: some architects are seeking to define a contemporary, tropical modernism, while cultural and creative actors and urbanists are working cooperatively on urban concepts that explore the relationships between global demands and local integration.